-For much of my life I've been a designer and technologist directed toward accelerating the creative work of others.
-I tend to flow between technology, design and business.
-As such, I've been called a generalist.
+My name is Charles Adler.
+For much of my life I've been a designer and technologist tinkering with code directed toward accelerating the creative work of others.

 In 2009 I launched Kickstarter with Perry Chen & Yancey Strickler.
-Since that time, Kickstarter has been catalyst to Academy Award winning films, National Design Award winning products, brought art to the desert, launched a satellite – creating over 300,000 jobs, distributing over $3.0 billion to creators across every continent.
+Since that time, Kickstarter has been catalyst to Academy Award winning films, National Design Award winning products, brought art to the desert, launched a satellite – creating over 300,000 jobs, distributing over $4.5 billion to creators across every continent.
 By now you've likely participated in a Kickstarter campaign as a backer, and maybe even launched your own.
+It's become the largest platform for creative projects globally.
+That's pretty rad, and frankly, humbling.

-After leaving Kickstarter at the end of 2013, I began exploring new ideas in empowering independent creators.
+After leaving Kickstarter at the end of 2013, I began exploring new ways to empower independent creators.

-Lost Arts was born during the summer of 2015 as a one-month experiment.
+Lost Arts was born in the summer of 2015 as a one-month experiment.
 A new format of workspace for ambitious creators in the 21st century.
 What began in a 4,000 square foot abandoned meat packing plant has grown into a 25,000 square foot space on Chicago's Goose Island.
 We've incubated urban agriculture products powered by AI, interactive public art installations, ovens producing amazing breads, and myriad other ideas.
+This project has now found a new medium – the internet.
+It's a circuitous story, and one best told over a cocktail or a long hike in the woods.

 "The rules were always meant to be broken.
 We're only breaking them faster."